-Please note: SCONUL Access members are not able to book or reserve items or to borrow laptops or other very short loan items.
-We are not able to make our electronic resources available to external library users at this time.
+Please note: SCONUL Access members are not able to book or reserve items, borrow laptops or other very short loan items.

 SCONUL Summer Vacation Access Scheme

-Students will need to present their valid library / ID card at the Welcome Desk in the J. B. Priestley Library or the Enquiry Desk at the Management and Law Library.
-Please see opening hours, contact details and How to find us page.
+Students will need to present their valid library / ID card at the Welcome Desk in the JB Priestley Library or the Enquiry Desk at the Management and Law Library.
+Please check our opening hours and contact details.

-If borrowing is required, there is a charge of £35.00 per year which will allow four books to be borrowed at any one time.
+If borrowing is required, there is a charge of £35.00 per annum which will allow four books to be borrowed at any one time.
 Please ask at the Welcome Desk for further information.

 NB!
-Inter-Library Loan and IT facilities, including access to subscribed online resources are not accessible to alumni.
-Check the Library's information page on selected eResources available to all users.
+Inter-Library Loan service; IT facilities; and online databases, ebooks and ejournals are not accessible to alumni.
+Check the library's information page on selected eResources available to all users.

 - European Documentation Centre: Members of the public who wish to consult documents from the European Union may do so.
 An appointment with the EDC Librarian should be made in advance.